bugsbugsbux/notes-on-nix/notes-on-nix.md

   system even when the configuration did not change, because it first updates the channel, and thus package definitions might have changed.

-Note: Installation of **unfree packages** needs to be enabled on a per user basis: For the global user this is done with option `nixpkgs.config.allowUnfree = true;`.
-However, other users' access to unfree packages cannot be enabled from the NixOS config; instead they need to set attribute `allowUnfree = true;` in their `~/.config/nixpkgs/config.nix`.
+Note: Installation of **unfree packages** cannot be enabled globally:
+For the config (and the root user) it is done with option `nixpkgs.config = { allowUnfree = true; };`.
+Other users must put this set into file `~/.config/nixpkgs/config.nix` to enable unfree packages for all their actions or set environment variable `NIXPKGS_ALLOW_UNFREE=1` to enable them for a specific action.

 ## Modules